gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 - **Wi-Fi Protected Access** (WPA) was designed as a replacement for WEP and uses the **Temporal Key Integrity Protocol (TKIP)**.
 TKIP is **still has vulnerabilities by today's standard because WPA uses Rivest Cipher 4 (RC4)** for encryption with Message Integrity Check (MIC).
 MIC relies on hashing the data before it's sent over the network.

 - **Wi-Fi Protected Access 2 (WPA2)** is still heavily used today.
 It was created as part of the IEEE 802.11i standard and was first implemented with wireless g and then used again with wireless n, wireless a, and wireless ac networks.
 Instead of using Message Integrity Check, WPA2 relies on Countermode with Cipher Blockchaining Message Authentication Code Protocol(CCMP).
 Instead of using RC4, it uses the **Advanced Encryption Standard (AES)**. **AES provides more data security and confidentiality**.
+Therefore, WPA2-CCMP is the most secure and provides the high level of confidentiality

 **In personal Mode, WPA2/WPA uses the pre-shared key**